RIGHT() Function in Salesforce [Formula Syntax & Examples]

 • Open the “Contact” item, proceed to create a new contact with the “Email” field, and save the contact.

 • Upon successfully saving the contact, move to the contact details page.
-Here you will observe the “Email Domain” field, showcasing the outcome derived from the RIGHT function.
+Here, you will see the “Email Domain” field, which shows the result of the RIGHT function.

 Let’s understand with an example:

-Imagine you have created a contact, with the email address “john@gmail.com” and save it.
-So, for the email “john@gamil.com”, the output of the formula is “gmail.com”.
+Imagine you have created a contact with the email address “john@gmail.com” and saved it.
+So, for the email “john@gamil.com”, the formula’s output is “gmail.com”.
 This formula effectively extracts the domain name after the @ from various email addresses.

 The formula works as follows: